-Examination of the rating by the rated entity prior to publication outlook is based.
+Examination of the rating by the rated entity prior to publication

+Prior to publication, the rated entity was given the opportunity to examine the rating and the rating drivers, including the principal grounds on which the credit rating or rating outlook is based.
 The rated entity was subsequently provided with at least one full working day, to point out any factual errors, or to appeal the rating decision and deliver additional material information.
 Following that examination, the rating was not modified.